Ordinary least squares: Prediction

 where P = X(XTX)−1XT is the projection matrix onto the space V spanned by the columns of X. This matrix P is also sometimes called the hat matrix because it "puts a hat" onto the variable y.
 Another matrix, closely related to P is the annihilator matrix M = I_{n} − P; this is a projection matrix onto the space orthogonal to V. Both matrices P and M are symmetric and idempotent (meaning that P^{2} = P and M^{2} = M), and relate to the data matrix X via identities PX = X and MX = 0.
 Matrix M creates the residuals from the regression:

+The variances of the predicted values $s^2_{\hat{y}_i}$ are found in the main diagonal of the variance-covariance matrix of predicted values:

+where P is the projection matrix and s2 is the sample variance.

+The full matrix is very large; its diagonal elements can be calculated individually as:

+where Xi is the i-th row of matrix X.

+Sample statistics

-Using these residuals we can estimate the value of σ 2 using the reduced chi-squared statistic:
+Using these residuals we can estimate the sample variance s2 using the reduced chi-squared statistic:

 The denominator, n−p, is the statistical degrees of freedom.
 The first quantity, s2, is the OLS estimate for σ2, whereas the second, $\scriptstyle\hat\sigma^2$, is the MLE estimate for σ2.
 The two estimators are quite similar in large samples; the first estimator is always unbiased, while the second estimator is biased but has a smaller mean squared error.
 In practice s2 is used more often, since it is more convenient for the hypothesis testing.
 The square root of s2 is called the regression standard error, standard error of the regression, or standard error of the equation.

 It is common to assess the goodness-of-fit of the OLS regression by comparing how much the initial variation in the sample can be reduced by regressing onto X. The coefficient of determination R2 is defined as a ratio of "explained" variance to the "total" variance of the dependent variable y, in the cases where the regression sum of squares equals the sum of squares of residuals:

 where TSS is the total sum of squares for the dependent variable, $L=I_n-\frac{1}{n}J_n$, and $J_n$ is an n×n matrix of ones. ($L$ is a centering matrix which is equivalent to regression on a constant; it simply subtracts the mean from a variable.)
 In order for R2 to be meaningful, the matrix X of data on regressors must contain a column vector of ones to represent the constant whose coefficient is the regression intercept.
 In that case, R2 will always be a number between 0 and 1, with values close to 1 indicating a good degree of fit.

-The variance in the prediction of the independent variable as a function of the dependent variable is given in the article Polynomial least squares.